 Yet the tragic end of his life–murdered by his mistress–muddied the portrait of a man who died too young.

 NFL Films producer Chip Swain does a nice job of showing the strong ties McNair had with his family and friends and their emotions about his shocking death.
-You see it all through the eyes of his mother, brothers, and former teammates.
-At … Continue Reading
+You see it all through the eyes of his mother, … Continue Reading

 The biggest threat to the future of the NFL is the repercussions of increasingly bigger players banging into each other at increasingly higher speeds.